gchiu/8thelper/README.md

 After install 8th, you can build it by:

 $ 8th 8th_istall_path/bin/build -g .
 Generating
 Checking license
 Building binary package
 Windows
 OS/X
 Linux
-trueAndroid
+Android
-Please edit the AndroidManifest.xml in the out/android folder, and run 'ant' to create the APK iOS
+iOS
 RPI

 Done!

 As you can see, 8th's binary can support Windows, OS/X, Linux, Android, iOS and RPi Simultaneously, using the same code.

 ## screenshots